nsongst/senior-dog-health-care/pages/behaviors.md

 This development of health conditions is quite typical for the Miniature Schnauzer breed of dog.
 While the care of a senior dog can be expensive, it is worth the budgeting to see a 13 year old dog still act have the energy of a 5 year old dog.

-<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Common Behaviors Associated with Typical Health Conditions
+<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Common Behaviors of Typical Health Conditions

   <span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.2em; font-weight: bold">Intervertebral Disc Disease (IVDD)

-🔵 <span style="font-family: 'Lucinda Handwriting', sans-serif; font-size: 1.2em; font-weight: bold">**Reluctance to Move**
+🔵 <span style="font-family: 'Comic Sans MS', sans-serif; font-size: 1.2em; font-weight: bold">**Reluctance to Move**

   - Affected dogs may be hesitant to move, jump, or engage in activities they used to enjoy.